Article

 In an historic black and white photo, 5 Harvey Girl waitresses are posing outdoors for a group photo; their hair is pulled up and they are wearing black, long sleeve shirts with white full-length aprons.

-Grand Canyon Harvey Girls pose for a photo in uniform.
-Circa 1906.
+Grand Canyon Harvey Girls pose for a photo in uniform, ca. 1906

 Fred Harvey was a businessman and entrepreneur.
 He recognized a need for better restaurants and accommodations along rail lines throughout the Southwest.
 He formed a partnership with the Atchison, Topeka, & Santa Fe Railway to open establishments along their routes.

-Before his death in 1901, He established numerous restaurants under his Fred Harvey Company, which operated several at Grand Canyon.
+Before his death in 1901, he established numerous restaurants under his Fred Harvey Company, which later operated several hotels and businesses at Grand Canyon.
 The company worked with Mary Colter to design much of the exterior and interior of his establishments on the South Rim of Grand Canyon and at Phantom Ranch, at the bottom of the canyon .

-As part of the hotel and restaurant service staff, the Fred Harvey company created the iconic Harvey Girls, who are often described as the first workforce made up of all women.
+As part of the hotel and restaurant service staff, the Fred Harvey Company created the iconic Harvey Girls, who are often described as one of the first workforces made up of all women in the Southwest.
 Women made up much of the service staff that worked at the Fred Harvey Company’s establishments.
-Women came from all over the country to work with the company.
+Women came from all over the country to work as a Harvey Girl.
 Eva Fuqua said, “I was 17 years old, and I had never been over 50 miles away from home. . . there were no jobs where I lived . . .
 It was the smartest thing I think that I could had done at that time.”
 1

 The Harvey Girls were famous for their impeccable service.
-They wore matching uniforms, long black dresses with white aprons.
-The training was meticulous and there were strict rules.
-Employees were provided room and board.
-Women always had to follow strict curfews and protocols.
+They wore matching uniforms—long black dresses with white aprons.
+The training was meticulous, and there were strict rules.
+The Fred Harvey Company provided room and board, but the women always had to follow strict curfews and protocols.

 Fred Harvey General Manager Victor Patrosso, right, posing with group of 20 El Tovar Harvey Girls arranged in two rows, in in all white evening uniforms.

 Fred Harvey General Manager Victor Patrosso with group of 20 El Tovar Harvey Girls in evening uniform.
-They are posing for a group photo in front of the hotel.
-Circa 1926.
+They are posing for a group photo in front of the hotel, ca. 1926

 Many women worked at Grand Canyon in the Bright Angel Lodge, El Tovar, and more.
 Dorothy Hunt said, “I worked at the bright angel lodge...
 I worked for 12 years up there from 1946 to 1958... they were so nice to you... they made you feel like you belonged to the family.
 It was really an excellent place to work.”4